Satin Nickel vs. Brushed Nickel

 Both Chrome and Nickel can have a “brushed” finish.
 This means that after polishing, the metal to a high shine, it is brushed with a wire brush to create an abrasion pattern.

-There are no scrapes on metals that are “satin” or “velvety.”
+No scrapes on metals are “satin” or “velvety.”
 The other metals that have more of a handcrafted look show the light and shadows better.

 The following are the key variations in bathroom fixture finishes:

 Polished nickel and polished chrome have different colors, but it is hard to see this.
 They are both shiny.
-Chrome will look blue, and nickel will be yellow in comparison to other metals like copper.
+Chrome will look blue, and nickel will be yellow compared to other metals like copper.

-Even when you buy brushed nickel fixtures from the same company, they might be different.
+They might be different even when you buy brushed nickel fixtures from the same company.
 The finish varies.
 Some people like brushed nickel or chrome because they are inexpensive and shiny.
 Chrome is more expensive than nickel and is smoother in appearance, but both metals are strong and non-corrosive.

 Satin Nickel vs. Brushed Nickel: The color matters